Flight from New York to Spain diverts to Boston due to cracked windshield

 An Alert 2 is defined by the Federal Aviation Administration as an indication that an aircraft is having "major difficulties," which lead crew to believe "a difficult or crash landing may be expected," according to a document on a Phoenix government website.

-At 10:14 p.m., police say the plane landed at Logan International Airport without any further problems, taxiing to the gate on its own.
+Police say the plane landed at Logan International Airport without any further problems, taxiing to the gate on its own At 10:14 p.m.
+ET.

 Get New England news, weather forecasts and entertainment stories to your inbox.
 Sign up for NECN newsletters.